OT

 • Adopt a Zero Trust model, continuously verifying both users and devices before granting access to OT systems.

-Let’s walk through a few realistic attack scenarios that showcase how an attacker might manipulate or disrupt OT systems once inside.
+Let’s walk through a realistic attack scenario that showcase how an attacker might manipulate or disrupt OT systems once inside.

 Human-Machine Interfaces (HMIs) and Supervisory Control and Data Acquisition (SCADA) systems are often deployed on Windows-based platforms, making them a prime target for attackers.